Wilmot Parish

-Wilmot is a civil parish in Carleton County, New Brunswick, Canada, located along the international border northwest of Woodstock.
-It comprises one local service district, part of one village, and part of another LSD, all of which are members of the Western Valley Regional Service Commission (WVRSC).
+Wilmot is a geographic parish in Carleton County, New Brunswick, Canada, located along the international border northwest of Woodstock.

+Prior to the 2023 governance reform, for governance purposes it was comprised one local service district, part of one village, and part of another LSD, all of which were members of the Western Valley Regional Service Commission (WVRSC).

-The Census subdivision of Wilmot Parish includes all of the civil parish except the village.
+The Census subdivision of Wilmot Parish includes all of the geographic parish except the village.

 Origin of name

 The parish was named in honour of Lemuel Allan Wilmot, Lieutenant Governor of New Brunswick at the time of its erection.

 History

 Wilmot was erected in 1869 from the western polling district of Simonds Parish and originally included part of Wicklow Parish.